The Advanced Placement® Program (AP) enables willing and academically prepared students to pursue college-level studies while still in high school.

 AP Exams Assess Knowledge and Skills Learned in the Course

-The exams are scored on a scale of 1 to 5 by college and university professors and experienced AP teachers.
+AP Exams are scored on a scale of 1 to 5 by college and university professors and experienced AP teachers.
 Many U.S. colleges offer credit for AP Exam scores of 3 or higher.

-AP Exams are administered at authorized schools and test centers.
+The exams are administered at authorized schools and test centers.
 Most high schools that offer AP courses choose to administer AP Exams to their own students as well as external AP students.
 Schools that opt not to administer AP Exams can refer students to another AP testing location.

 Which Students Should Take AP?